iamkirankumaryadav/Library/Data Science/Object Oriented Programming.md

 - No **Memory** or **Storage* is allocated.

 ### Type of Objects
-1. Class Object
+1. Class Object : Instance of Class
 2. Instance Object
-3. Function Object
+3. Function Object :
 4. Method Object

 ### Constructor